Villa Crespo y San Andrés

 Villa Crespo y San Andrés is a small town or populated centre in the Canelones Department of southern Uruguay.
 Together with its neighbouring Toledo, they form a population centre of about 13,800.
-They are both part of the wider metropitan area of Montevideo.
+They are both part of the wider metropolitan area of Montevideo.

 Geography

 The town is located on Km.
 22 of Route 6 and on Route 33, bordering Toledo to the east.

 Population

 In 2011 Villa Crespo y San Andrés had a population of 9,813.